Adamih/Adamih/README.md

 Please say something! :) (Be nice, and do not swear or you will get banned)

-Designs: Sometimes i get inspired and make something simple and fun. https://codepen.io/adamih
+Designs: Sometimes I get inspired and make something simple and fun. https://codepen.io/adamih

 ### Currently I am listening to: